fr33r/memory.dump/rest/practice/introduction.markdown

 ## Applying REST
----

 ### What is REST?

 REST is a software architecture devised by Roy Fielding, and stands for **RE**presentational **S**tate **T**ransfer.
 If you haven't done so, I highly recommend taking a deep dive into Fielding's PhD dissertation where he articulates what the REST architecture is.

-If you are looking for a quick way to get up to speed on it, glance over my summarization of chapter 5 of his dissertation here.
+If you are looking for a quick way to get up to speed on it, glance over my summarization of chapter 5 of his dissertation [here](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).

 Not feeling that either?
 Here is all I will give you for your laziness: